An honest evaluation of a composite intelligence system: what the artifacts support, and what they refute.

 - link_prediction.py — Eight-model reproducible ensemble with auto-weight optimization (leave-one-out ablation)

-- psi_validation.py — Five statistical validation gates
+- psi_validation.py — Attention Diagnostic Suite (five statistical probes)

 - psi_enrichment.py — EDGAR integration, event study, lead-lag analysis